Getting an education shouldn't come with fears of being in debt.

 Many students are not aware of the many grants and scholarships that are available to help ease those high costs of a college education.

-Check out these videos on Vimeo from Nationwide Debt Direct and follow them to keep up to date on more information about reducing debt.
+Check out these videos on Vimeo from Nationwide Debt Reduction Services and follow them to keep up to date on more information about reducing debt.

 Students are required to write a short essay about how they plan to keep their loan debt to a minimum in order to be considered for the scholarships that are available from Nationwide Debt Direct.

-If you are concerned with minimizing college debt, look for information from companies like Nationwide Debt Direct, as well as other resources that are available for students.
+If you are concerned with minimizing college debt, look for information from companies like Nationwide Debt Reduction Services as well as other resources that are available for students.
 In the mean, time, here are some tips to help keep your college costs down.

 1. Live at home.
 Living at home while you attend college can significantly reduce your debt.
 Living at college comes with additional costs, including food, laundry, fees, etc.

 2. Consider a community college.
 Community colleges are less expensive than Universities.
 If you want to attend a University, speak with your advisors about which classes you can take at a community or state college that would be accepted for credit there.
 This can save you lots of money.